traefik/traefik/docs/content/routing/entrypoints.md

 !!! warning "Queuing Traefik behind Another Load Balancer"

-    When queuing Traefik behind another load-balancer, make sure to configure Proxy Protocol on both sides.
+    When queuing Traefik behind another load-balancer, make sure to configure PROXY protocol on both sides.
     Not doing so could introduce a security risk in your system (enabling request forgery).

 ## HTTP Options